Smallest Suffixient Sets: Effectiveness, Resilience, and Calculation: Additive Sensitivity of chi to String Operations

 \begin{proof}The lower bound follows from Lemma \ref{le:re_containment}.
-For the upper bound, let $cxa$ be the smallest prefix of $cw$ that was not a right-extension of $w$, but is a right-extension of $cw$ (if it exists).
-This means that $cxa$ does not appear in $w$ (otherwise, it would be a right-extension of $w)$, so no prefix of $cw$ of length $|cxa|$ or more is right-maximal.
-Hence, all prefixes of $cw$ shorter than $cxa$ were already right-extensions, and all prefixes longer than $cxa$ cannot be right-extensions.
-Therefore, $cxa$ together with some $cxb$ appearing in $w$ are the only possible new right-extensions in $cw$ with respect to $w$. \end{proof}
+For the upper bound, let $cxa$ be the shortest prefix of $cw$ that is not a right-extension of $w$, but is a right-extension of $cw$ (if it exists).
+This implies that there exists $b\neq a$ such that $cxb \in \fact_w$ and $cxa \not \in \fact_w$ (otherwise, $cxa$ would be a right-extension of $w)$, so no prefix of $cw$ of length $|cxa|$ or more is right-maximal, and thus no prefix longer than $cxa$ can be a right-extension.
+By the minimality of $cxa$, all prefixes of $cw$ shorter than $cxa$ either are not right-extensions of $cw$, or are right-extensions of both $w$ and $cw$.
+Therefore, $cxa$ together with some $cxb$ appearing in $w$, are the only possible new right-extensions in $cw$ with respect to $w$. \end{proof}